kevinamiri/maila/src/pages/tools/copywriting/keyword-generator.en.md

 ## Testimonials

-> "The Keyword Generator by copy.tools has completely transformed my content marketing strategy.
+> "The Keyword Generator by Maila.AI has completely transformed my content marketing strategy.
 It saves me so much time and effort by providing me with relevant and high-impact keywords that drive organic traffic to my website.
 I highly recommend it to anyone looking to improve their SEO!" - Sarah K., Content Creator

-> "As an SEO strategist, I've tried many different keyword tools, but the Keyword Generator by copy.tools is by far the best.
+> "As an SEO strategist, I've tried many different keyword tools, but the Keyword Generator by Maila.AI is by far the best.
 The AI-powered technology delivers targeted and accurate keyword suggestions, making it an invaluable asset in my content optimization efforts." - Mark J., SEO Specialist

 ## Call to Action

 Ready to revolutionize your SEO strategy and drive more organic traffic to your website?
-[Sign up](https://www.copy.tools/signup) for copy.tools today and start generating powerful, AI-generated keywords with our Keyword Generator!
+[Sign up](https://www.Maila.AI/signup) for Maila.AI today and start generating powerful, AI-generated keywords with our Keyword Generator!

 ## Step-by-Step Guide on How to Use the Keyword Generator

-1. Sign up for a copy.tools account or log in to your existing account.
+1. Sign up for a Maila.AI account or log in to your existing account.
 2. Navigate to the Keyword Generator tool in the dashboard.
 3. Enter your seed keyword(s) or topic in the provided input field.
 4. Adjust the parameters, such as relevance, search volume, and competition, as needed.